 The Best iPads: Reviews and Recommendations

-Why It Made the Cut: Featuring a big, beautiful display, a blazing-fast processor, and plenty of storage, the 9th-Generation iPad is the best iPad overall.
+Why It Made the Cut: Featuring a big, beautiful display, a blazing-fast processor, and plenty of storage, the 5th-Gen iPad Air is the best iPad overall.

-– 12MP Ultra-wide front camera with Center Stage and 8MP rear camera
+– 12MP Ultra-wide front camera with Center Stage and 12MP rear camera

 – Up to 256GB of storage capacity

-The latest iteration of Apple’s do-everything device includes several notable upgrades that makes it an all-around better tablet than its predecessor and the best overall iPad for most people.
+The latest iteration of Apple’s do-everything device includes several notable upgrades that make it an all-around better tablet than its predecessor and the best overall iPad for most people.

-Once you total up all the features (the new chipset and unrivaled performance, the extremely high value, the great setup and double the storage, etc.) what you get is an iPad that will work great for just about everyone, regardless of their needs or budget.
+Once you total up all the features (the new chipset and unrivaled performance, the extremely high value, the great setup, etc.) what you get is an iPad that will work great for just about everyone, regardless of their needs or budget.

 – Display: 12.9-inch Liquid Retina XDR touchscreen